Leading Soft Skills That Employers Look While Hiring

 Companies value candidates who:

 b.
-Stay calm under pressure and be open to go outside of their comfort zones to take on new challenges.
+They stay calm under pressure and ready to go outside of their comfort zone to take up new challenges.

-Why it matters: To be competitive and flexible in a market that is evolving rapidly, employers need employees who can adapt to change without missing a beat.
+Why it matters: In a continually evolving market, employers need employees who can adapt to change without a skip of the beat in order to be competitive and flexible.

 Key aspects of emotional intelligence include:

 a.
-Self-awareness: Understanding your emotions, triggers, and areas of strength and weakness.
+Self-awareness: Know what your emotions are, how you get triggered and know your areas of strength and weakness.

 b.
-Empathy: Understanding the emotions and views of others, enabling for improved relationships and communication.
+Empathy: To understand the emotions and views of other people, so that we can then make improvements to our relationships and communication.

-Why it matters: Long-term success depends on stronger leadership, higher cooperation, and higher workplace morale, all of which are facilitated by high EQ.
+Why it matters: High EQ trains stronger leaders, develops higher cooperation and creates higher workplace morale, all of which are the hallmarks of long-term success.

 6. Time Management: Mastering Productivity